About This Episode

 Fathi Nimer 16:55

-As you said, I think all talk about the day after is not only premature.
-I think a lot of it is almost delusional because they’re plotting for something that they don’t even know how it’s going to unfold.
-Like they are all so confident that they’re going to dismantle Hamas and everything’s going to be like, I don’t know what they imagine is going to be like.
+As you said, I think all talk about the day after is not only premature — a lot of it is almost delusional, because they’re plotting for something they don’t even know how it’s going to unfold.
+They are all so confident that they’re going to dismantle Hamas, and I don’t know what they imagine things are going to look like after that.

-So the idea of the PA going in on the back of an Israeli tank would be absolutely terrible for everyone involved, including the PA itself, because that would be the last nail in its last shred of any kind of legitimacy ever had, even though some would argue it doesn’t have any left.
-I mean, the PA has said as much, they said, we don’t want to enter Gaza on the back of an Israeli tank, but it seems like they’re being pushed towards that direction because realistically, who really is going to, from the eyes of the Americans and Israelis, I mean, who’s going to take over Gaza after Hamas.
+So the idea of the PA going in on the back of an Israeli tank would be absolutely terrible for everyone involved, including the PA itself, because that would be the last nail in the coffin of whatever last shred of legitimacy it ever had — even though some would argue it doesn’t have any left.
+I mean, the PA has said as much — they’ve said we don’t want to enter Gaza on the back of an Israeli tank.
+But it seems like they’re being pushed in that direction, because realistically, from the eyes of the Americans and Israelis, who is going to take over Gaza after Hamas?

-I mean, Israel says that it wants to occupy.
+Israel says it wants to occupy.
 Some people are suggesting international forces.
-I think it’s all, again, delusional to be talking about this right now.
-But I think if it were not for the optics, I think the PA would jump at this opportunity to be able to retake Gaza.
-But I don’t think they would be able to pull that off in the current situation.
+I think it’s all delusional to be talking about this right now.
+But I think if it were not for the optics, the PA would jump at this opportunity to retake Gaza.
+I just don’t think they would be able to pull that off in the current situation.

 Yara Hawari 18:01